ownerofglory/hillel-trip-planner-backend/README.md

-# Hillel Trip Planner server side
+# Hillel Trip Planner backend

 ### Application that enable users to plan and book various aspects of their trip, including hotels, car rentals, flights, restaurants, and sightseeing activities.